cardcraft/EdgeNext/README.md

 # EdgeNext

+#PSA!!
+Important

+My reddit account got shadowbanned :(.
+I requested an appeal but until then r/nexteedge and my account are dead

+If you have questions you can file an issue or dm me (still on reddit lol) at [@CardcraftOfReddit](https://www.reddit.com/user/CardcraftOfReddit/)

 ### The New EdgeNext Userscript, By a Nerd for Nerds

 Recently, Edgenuity has implemented some (bad) checks for userscripts.
 Of course, they could always just make their courses better, but... **NOPE!**